Albrecht Dürer: Return to Nuremberg (1495–1505)

 The Venetian artist Jacopo de' Barbari, whom Dürer had met in Venice, visited Nuremberg in 1500, and Dürer said that he learned much about the new developments in perspective, anatomy, and proportion from him.
-De' Barbari was unwilling to explain everything he knew, so Dürer began his own studies, which would become a lifelong preoccupation.
+To Dürer it seemed that De' Barbari was unwilling to explain everything he knew, so he began his own studies, which would become a lifelong preoccupation.
 A series of extant drawings show Dürer's experiments in human proportion, leading to the famous engraving of Adam and Eve (1504), which shows his subtlety while using the burin in the texturing of flesh surfaces.
 This is the only existing engraving signed with his full name.

 Dürer created large numbers of preparatory drawings, especially for his paintings and engravings, and many survive, most famously the Betende Hände (Praying Hands) from circa 1508, a study for an apostle in the Heller altarpiece.
 He continued to make images in watercolour and bodycolour (usually combined), including a number of still lifes of meadow sections or animals, including his Young Hare (1502) and the Great Piece of Turf (1503).

 Second journey to Italy (1505–1507)

 In Italy, he returned to painting, at first producing a series of works executed in tempera on linen.
 These include portraits and altarpieces, notably, the Paumgartner altarpiece and the Adoration of the Magi.
 In early 1506, he returned to Venice and stayed there until the spring of 1507.
+It was in Venice that he took up the material of blue paper, which he used to execute preparatory drawing for paintings he completed there in 1505–1507.
 By this time Dürer's engravings had attained great popularity and were being copied.
 In Venice he was given a valuable commission from the emigrant German community for the church of San Bartolomeo.
-This was the altar-piece known as the Adoration of the Virgin or the Feast of Rose Garlands.
-It includes portraits of members of Venice's German community, but shows a strong Italian influence.
+This was the altar-piece known as the Feast of the Rosary (or the Feast of Rose Garlands).
+It shows Pope Julius II and Emperor Maximilian I, peacefully kneeling in adoration before her throne, both with their crowns taken off.
+It also includes portraits of members of Venice's German community and of Dürer himself on the upper right holding a designation of his authorship.
+Besides the Flemish verism in the depiction of the greenery and the garments, and the use of his own hues, the altar-piece shows a strong Italian influence.
 It was later acquired by the Emperor Rudolf II and taken to Prague.